 Like most industries nowadays, the tourism and travel industry is being transformed by Internet technologies.
 Modern travel websites and applications allow for booking flights, hotels, cruises, and other services almost instantaneously.
 ‘All-in-one-place’ online travel platforms have reshaped the user experiences, unifying and simplifying them.
-According to Statista, revenue in the segment totals $434B in 2019 and is expected to show an annual growth rate of 6.2% over the next four years.
+According to Statista, revenue in the segment is projected to reach $716.80bn in 2022.

 The current shift towards travelers booking online started with the creation of Internet booking engines.
 We had mentioned online booking systems in the context of travel agency software, but they certainly deserve more attention.

 This article starts with the methods of integration of a booking system into a travel business’ website.
 An emphasis is made on connection via a travel booking API (application programming interface).
 The second chapter provides an overview of popular travel industry APIs.
 Read Also: How much does it cost to start a travel agency business

 There are four ways to integrate an online booking system into a website without writing original code.
 The choice of the optimal method depends mainly on your content management system (CMS) and budget.

 The simplest method is to link the travel business website to an external website.
 It isn’t a real integration, but it’s cheap and easy to implement.
 You just have to create a link that will send site visitors to another destination.
 That’s something most site owners don’t want to do, though.
 The external website, with a different branding, could be slow or offer inadequate user experience.
 Users behavior analysis and strategizing will suffer as well.

 Iframe allows embedding an external website into your site.
 Unlike external linking, iframe integration doesn’t send visitors away.
 To execute iframe integration, you need to copy and paste some ready-made code into your website.